JHUAPL/SIMoN/models/README.md

             * any additional code that your model uses
     * `schemas/input/` stores JSON schemas that incoming JSON data messages must validate against.
 SIMoN uses the `jsonschema` Python package to validate the data messages against the schemas.
 There should be one input schema JSON file for each of the other models that this model receives data from.
 Adjust the `granularity` property in the input schema so that the input data that arrives in the model's inner wrapper will be in the granularity that is needed for your custom `my_module` functions to work.
 	* `*.json`
         * granularity: specifies the granularity of input data that this model needs.
-SIMoN will translate incoming data to this granularity before sending it to the model's inner wrapper.
+The model's outer wrapper will translate incoming data to this granularity before sending it to the model's inner wrapper.
 If your inner wrapper needs the data to be in a different granularity in order to work with it, adjust the granularity value in the input schema accordingly.
     * `schemas/output/` stores JSON schemas that outgoing JSON data messages must validate against.
 SIMoN uses the `jsonschema` Python package to validate the data messages against the schemas.
         * `*.json`
         * granularity: specifies the granularity of data that this model will output.
-SIMoN will translate outgoing data to this granularity after receiving it from the model's inner wrapper.
+The model's outer wrapper will translate outgoing data to this granularity after receiving it from the model's inner wrapper.
-    * `config/` stores JSON objects with the initial data and parameters needed to bootstrap the model and run its first time step.
+    * `config/` stores JSON objects with the initial data and parameters needed to bootstrap the model and perform the initial increment step.
         * `*.json`
 4. Once you have a complete set of models where all dependencies are satisfied, add the unique name of each of the models to the "models" list in `broker/config.json`.
 5. Create an entry for each model in the "services" section in `build/docker-compose.yml` and specify the path to each model's directory.